squid-cache/squid-cache.github.io/docs/Features/Dnsserver.md

 a different host, but on the same LAN.
 If your DNS traffic must pass through one or more routers, this could be causing unnecessary delays.

-## I have "dnsserver" processes that aren't being used, should I lower the number in "squid.conf"?
+## I have *dnsserver* processes that aren't being used, should I lower the number in "squid.conf"?

 The *dnsserver* processes were originally used by *squid* because the *gethostbyname(3)* library routines used to convert web sites names to